 Hot stones massage

-Hot stone massage is carried out with basalt stones, heated in hot water.
+Hot stones massage is carried out with basalt stones, heated in hot water.
 The therapist holds the stones in the palms of her hands as she carries out the massage.
 The heat of the stones increases blood supply and helps muscles to relax.
-Read more about hot stones massage.

 Lymphatic drainage

-Although this type of massage is widely available, its main benefit would be to those suffering from lymph fluid build up (lymphedema).
-This isn’t a common problem, most of us have normally functioning lymphatic systems.
+All types of massage will stimulate the lymphatic system to some extent.
+Although massage specifically for lymphatic drainage is widely available, its main benefit would be to those suffering from lymph fluid build up (lymphedema).
+This isn’t a common problem, most of us have normally functioning lymphatic systems and a regular massage will give them adequate stimulation.
 Lymphatic draining is a gentle form of massage that aims to encourage the lymph fluid away from areas where it has built up.

 Which type of massage should you have?

-For relaxation and enjoyment – Swedish or hot stones massage
+For relaxation and enjoyment – Hot stones massage

 If you get back & shoulder tension, general aches and pains, tension headaches – deep tissue massage